 Figure 3: Spectrum of Arecibo incoherent scatter radar transmitted signal (430 MHz) and reflections from electrons (modified figure from Arecibo site).

 The more electrons there are, the more power we receive.
-Therefore, the sum of all the power underneath the spectrum, represented by the grey area, is a measure of the number of electrons in the ionosphere.
+Therefore, the sum of all the power underneath the red line, which is represented by the grey area, is a measure of the number of electrons in the ionosphere.

-The higher the temperature, the more intense the random thermal motion and therefore the more variable will be the frequencies that are scattered.
-The larger the variability, the greater the spectral width represented by the line shown in the picture.
+The higher the temperature, the more intense the random thermal motion will be, the more increased the randomness will be and therefore the more variable the frequencies that are scattered will be.
+The larger the variability, the greater the spectral width represented by the horizontal black line with arrows shown in the picture.
 A larger variability is linked to an increased temperature.
 Thus, the spectral width reflects the electron temperature.

-In the presence of ions, which do not themselves reflect/scatter the signal, the scattering behavior of the electron changes.
-The positively charged ions tend to attract the electrons and hold them nearby (and also restrict their motion).
+In the presence of ions, which do not themselves scatter the signal, the scattering behavior of the electron changes.
+The positively charged ions tend to attract the electrons, hold them nearby and therefore restrict their motion.
 This means that the speed of the ions shows up in the overall motion of the electrons.
-Consider for instance Figure 2 below (from this page from the Arecibo observatory).
+Consider for instance Figure 4 below (from this page from the Arecibo observatory).
 It represents the scattering from an electron population coexisting with O+ ions and H+ ions.
 We expect that the O+ ions will restrict more the electron motion and by extension electron temperature than the H+ ions and therefore two different line widths corresponding to electron temperature will appear.
 For this example, it is given that the temperature of the O+ and the H+ ions are identical.
 In general, if two or more ions are present, we have a complicated spectrum with more than one widths.
 Using modelling approaches for spectrum analysis, it is possible to determine the temperature of the ions and also determine ion identity/composition in general.